schwabe93/FIFA-Launcher/README.md

 4. Right-click the shortcut in your Steam library and click Properties

-5. Rename from "FIFA-Launcher-V2" to "Fifa 17" or which ever fifa you will be using
+5. Rename from "FIFA-Launcher-V2" to "FIFA 17" or which ever FIFA you will be using

 6. Under Target add one of the following arguments seperated by a space:
 	```